-- The DTE Energy logo may NOT be used in any materials by any customer, contractor, Participating Contractor. - Only Participating Contractors may use the following explicit language in their materials: "Participating Contractor" - Marketing and other collateral materials created by DTE Energy and/or their representatives may NOT be co-branded with any company name and/or logo or other graphic and/or textual representation of a customer, contractor, or Participating Contractor business and/or representative of that business. - Customer, contractor, and Participating Contractor websites may provide a link to the Energy Efficiency Program for Business website.
+- The DTE Energy logo may NOT be used in any materials by any customer, contractor or Participating Contractor. - Only Participating Contractors may use the following explicit language in their materials: "Participating Contractor." - Marketing and other collateral materials created by DTE Energy and/or their representatives may NOT be co-branded with any company name, logo, graphic and/or textual representation of a customer, contractor, Participating Contractor business and/or representative of that business. - Customers, contractors and Participating Contractors must receive express consent of DTE Energy and/or their designated representatives before featuring links to the Energy Efficiency Program for Business website on their own websites or social media platforms.